Thinking of adopting a Spinone from abroad? Here are some things to consider…

 All dogs are wonderful, and it’s the bond that you make together that is the important thing.
 From the info, photos and video, you may feel that you can make a commitment to that dog, and the reward of seeing your rescue dog change and bloom is enormous.
 It’s a decision that comes from the heart and not easy to quantify.
 We recommend reading some of our rehoming stories here which may be interesting.
 We have more advice for adopters here.

 What about my dog?
 What if they don’t get on?

 Dogs are social animals, and Spinoni in particular are generally friendly in character.
 Most enjoy the company of a friend, but not all do, and the chemistry between dogs is a subtle thing.

 You do need to be confident that they will welcome a new member of the family, and that even though the bond may not be instant, there won’t be hostility.

 If your dog is not reliably welcoming to new dogs, it is probably better to adopt locally, so you can walk the dogs together first.

 It really is important to see how your dogs reacts to another dog in their own space, and sharing their routine and attention…especially if they are currently the only dog.
 The best thing is to have plenty of dog visitors, progressing to overnight stays (dog-sitting exchanges are excellent ways of doing this) and eventually to long weekends etc. You will soon get an idea of the kind of dogs that yours likes, and behaviours that are less welcome.

 And of course via care in the introduction process and through positive reinforcement of their time together (see our advice for adopters page) most dogs become good friends.

 In the event of real incompatibly, we would place the dog in a suitable foster until a new home could be found.
-For perspective, this has happened only once in over fifty adoptions.
+For perspective, this has happened only twice in over a hundred and fifty adoptions.